 - Their speed is relatively low as it is compromised by the need to make them safe for the user.
 They are not the best for applications that require high-speed movements or rotations.

-- With the exception of some few models, many collaborative robots cannot accommodate a higher payload.
+- With the exception of a few models, many collaborative robots cannot accommodate a higher payload.

 Advantages of industrial robots